xandrairimia/quest-hunt/README.md

-# Quent Hunt - To Do App
+# Quest Hunt - To Do App

 To Do App in React.js with Tailwind Framework with a 'indie game' feel.
+Design also done by me.